 You have a lot of choices given the apparent simplicity of a piece of equipment designed for drilling holes.

-How do you choose an ice auger for fishing?
+How do you choose the best augers for ice fishing?
 It all comes down to three choices: human powered versus horsepowered, fuel choice, and blade size.
-Below we list our top 5 in a comparison chart for your review and get even more detailed in our featured reviews afterwards.

-How to Choose an Ice Auger for Ice Fishing:
+How to Choose Best Augers For Ice Fishing:

 The first thing to decide when purchasing an ice auger is whether to pick a manual auger or a powered model.
 The selection comes down to how many holes you plan to drill, the speed with which you want to drill them, and the thickness of the ice.